Ways to Give

 Fighting hunger with food.

-We make it easy to make food donations, which, in turn, go to feed hundreds of thousands of individuals.
-We partner with over 450 hunger-relief agencies in the 10-county service area, distributing over 13 million pounds of food annually.
-Most of this food is donated from food manufacturers and retailers, through food drives, and by individual donation.
+Your food donations go to feed hundreds of thousands of individuals in our service area.
+We partner with over 500 hunger-relief agencies in the 10-county service area, distributing over 19 million pounds of food annually.
+Most of this food is donated from food manufacturers and retailers, through food drives, and by individual donors.

 Hosting a Food Drive